xecrets/xecrets-licensing/docs/Xecrets.Licensing.Implementation.LicenseCandidates.md

 ## LicenseCandidates.IsCandidate(string) Method

-Test if a provided string is a license candidate
+Test if a provided string is a license candidate.

 ```csharp
 public bool IsCandidate(string? candidate);